Johnny KimMessages & Lectures

 How the Old Covenant's Institutions Fulfill and the Heart Deepens in New Covenant Discipleship

-• The ultimate goal of discipleship is to love God more deeply.
+• The goal is not rule-keepers, but people who love God more

 Essay